Benefits of Nature for Kids

 - Construct things with twigs and mud

 Being outside feels good.
-Children are free to explore, move about, and make noise; all delightful forms of self-expression that are often restricted indoors.
-Being in nature enables children to run, jump, hop, skip, climb, roll, and shout, which relaxes, and reduces tension, anxiety, and restlessness.
+Children are free to explore, move about, and make noise — all delightful forms of self-expression that are often restricted indoors.
+In nature, children can run, jump, hop, skip, climb, roll, and shout, which relaxes, and reduces tension, anxiety, and restlessness.

-Researchers have found that outdoor play calms children with attention deficit/hyperactivity disorder.
 Furthermore, nature enhances a sense of peace and often brings out nurturing qualities in children.
 Many energetic children slow down to dig a hole in sand, watch a ladybug crawl, or spend focused time playing with a stick in a mud puddle.
 Several studies have found that exposure to nature can reduce symptoms of ADHD and anxiety.

 Often, when involved in the natural world, even boisterous, active children may slow down and learn to focus on being gentle.
 They also may develop empathy and reach out to console a friend who seems hurt or sad.